Haile Maryam Gebre

-Haile Maryam Gebre (Note: Variations of spelling in various sources; Haylä Maryam Gäbre Hayle Maryam Gebre, Haile Mariam Gebru, Khaylu Maryam Gebre Hilier Mariam) of Semien, Horse name: Abba Dammana (lit: Father of the Cloud) was an early 19th century governor of Semien, Welkait and Wogera.
+Haile Maryam Gebre (Note: Variations of spelling in various sources; Haylä Maryam Gäbre Hayle Maryam Gebre, Haile Mariam Gebru, Khaylu Maryam Gebre Hilier Mariam) of Semien & Enderta, Horse name: Abba Dammana (lit: Father of the Cloud) was an early 19th century governor of Semien, Welkait and Wogera.
 Haile Maryam tried to hold his hereditary possessions in the face of continuous pressure from rival lords during Ethiopia's Zemene Mesafint era.
 He is remembered as the guardian of Waldeba monastery.

 Ancestry

 Haile Maryam's family originated from the Semien mountains and belonged to the Orthodox Christian Amharas.
-His mother was Sahlitu Kefle Iyesus (Note: also spelled as Sahlitu Kifle Yesus Sahlitu herself had Solomonic Amhara heritage as a descendant of Lebna Dengel.); and his father was Ras Gebre of Semien, the ruler of Semien, Tsegede, Welkait and Wogera.
+His mother was Sahlitu Kefle Iyesus, (Note: also spelled as Sahlitu Kifle Yesus Sahlitu herself had Solomonic Amhara heritage as a descendant of Lebna Dengel.) daughter of Enderta hereditary chief Kefle Iyesus of Beyeda and sister of Ras Woldeselassie, the ruler of Tigray; and his father was Ras Gebre of Semien, the ruler of Semien, Tsegede, Welkait and Wogera.

 His sister Teshen Gebre was one of the wives of Emperor Tekle Giyorgis I.